 Got unwanted over-the-counter or prescription drugs?

-McMinnville Police Department will be accepting medication on Saturday, Oct.
-22, from 10 a.m. to 2 p.m.
-The department is participating in this year’s National Prescription Drug Take-Back Day by the Drug Enforcement Agency (DEA).
+McMinnville Police Department will be accepting medication this Saturday, Oct.
+28, from 10 a.m. to 2 p.m.
+The department is participating in a National Prescription Drug Take-Back Day by the Drug Enforcement Agency.

-If individuals have items they would like to drop off but they cannot make the four-hour window this Saturday, the police department has a medicine disposal container located inside the lobby of the building.
-It is available 24 hours a day, seven days a week for people who have medication they no longer want.
+If individuals have items they would like to drop off, but they cannot make the four-hour window, the Police Department has a medicine disposal container located inside its lobby.
+It is available 24 hours a day, seven days a week, for people who have medication they no longer want.

 Acceptable items include prescription medications, all over-the-counter medications, pet medications, medicated ointment, lotions or drops, liquid medications in leak-proof containers, inhalers, pills in any packaging, including glass, plastic or Ziploc bags or foil.